HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: cid
    - Type: int
-   - Description: Stored as int(10) in the database

-- Parameter: courseid
-   - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Course ID whose repo should be refreshed.
+Stored as int(10) in the database

 - Parameter: user
    - Type: ?
-   - Description: Describe parameter.
+   - Description: Logged-in user ID.
 Stored as *int(11)* in the database

 - Parameter: action
    - Type: ?